nathantwan/CS180-Team-Project/README.md

 1. Instructions on how to compile and run your project.
+   In order to run the project, the Twitter class must be run.
+When trying to recreate the database from hardware, the public Twitter(String usernameFile, ArrayList<String> userFiles, ArrayList<String> postFiles) method. usernameFile contains information about each user in the following format:
+        fullName, username, password, profilePicturePath ArrayList<String> userFiles contains the name of all the files for the specific user info.
+The format is detailed below: username
+        FRIENDS
+        username1
+        username2
+        ...
+        usernameN
+        BLOCKED
+        username1
+        username2
+        ...
+        usernameN

+   ArrayList<String> postFiles contains the name of all the files for each post.
+The format is detailed below:
+        caption, image, upvote, downvote, username, postnumber
+        text, postowner, commenter
+        text, postowner, commenter
+   The first line contains information about the post while the following lines contain information about the comments.

 Phase 1 submitted to Vocareum Workspace by ___.

 InvalidPostException class: throw a new exception if a user tries to create a post that doesn't meet the criteria